 TCS (Tax Collected at Source) is a tax that is collected by the seller from the buyer and deposited to the account of the government on behalf of the buyer.

-As such, there are no TDS/ TCS provisions on Sale of Goods other than the sale of special category goods like Alcohol, Tobacco, Tendu Leaves, Timber wood, Minerals, Motor Vehicle of more than 10 Lakhs, etc.
+As such, there are no TDS/ TCS provisions on the Sale of Goods other than the sale of special category goods like Alcohol, Tobacco, Tendu Leaves, Timber wood, Minerals, Motor vehicles of more than 10 Lakhs, etc.

 Now, let us look at the conditions and application of this provision.

 This provision has been made applicable from 1st October 2020.

 TCS shall be applicable where the seller receives any amount as consideration of more than Rs.
 50 Lakhs from a single buyer for the sale of ANY GOODS.